Colin-b/layaberr/README.md

 <a href="https://pypi.org/project/layaberr/"><img alt="Number of downloads" src="https://img.shields.io/pypi/dm/layaberr"></a>
 </p>

-To be able to throw exceptions in your code and send a proper HTTP response automatically to your client your need to add exception handler(s) to your Starlette API.
+This module allows to throw exceptions in your code and send a proper HTTP response automatically to your client.

+Depending on the REST Framework you use, your need to add exception handler(s) to your API.

+## Starlette

-## Register exceptions handlers
+### Register exceptions handlers

 If you want to document your API about those specific return types and the expected body, you can use [layab](https://pypi.org/project/layab/) to create your Starlette application.